 I must disclose to you two pieces of information about my snow peas meal before we get started: 1) I ate the peas, I liked them, I won them; and 2) I gagged, retched, and fought back puke all the way through dinner.

 Let’s talk about tofu.
 Puke.
 Remember how I started this project because I don’t eat vegetables?
 Because I’m a meat-and-potatoes girl through and through?
-I say this because as a meat-and-potatoes girl, one thing I’ve never, ever had reason to eat is tofu, because A) I get plenty of protein from natural protein sources, like meat, and B) it seriously makes me want to gouge my eyes out.
-I hope my granddaddy is out there reading this right now and finally resting assured that I am not bucking my heritage with this project.
+I say this because as a meat-and-potatoes girl, one thing I’ve never, ever had reason to eat is tofu, because A) I get plenty of protein from natural protein sources, like meat, and B) it seriously makes me want to carve my tongue out of my face.
+I hope my granddaddy is out there reading this right now and finally assured that I am not bucking my heritage with this project.
 I fucking hate tofu.
 G.Daddy, tofu, vomit.

 Lauren assembled all the parts for Wicked Good etc and it smelled amazing.
 Because it was mostly peanut butter.
 The color began to come back into my face and we sat down to a beautifully arranged table.

 I took my first bite of Peanut Butter Blah Blah Blah and it was fine.
 No problem.
 Lovely even.
 Because I love peanut butter.
 Success!
 But then Burlesque Beth said, that doesn’t count, you have to eat a pea by itself.
 Grrr Beth.
 So.
-I. Ate.
-A. Snow.
+I. Finally.
+Ate.
+A. Fucking.
+Snow.
 Pea.
-Fucking finally, yo.
-I feel like it’s been quite a journey for all of us and whether I liked the pea or not we should all pat ourselves on the back for finally crossing this finish line.
-I ate a goddamn snow pea.
+I feel like it’s been quite a journey for all of us and whether I liked the pea or not we should just pat ourselves on the back for crossing this finish line.

 And it wasn’t bad!
 It was sweet and the crunch didn’t make me fall over dead like I was sure it would.
-I was so excited I actually picked out most of the rest of the peas and ate them by themselves, too.
+I was so excited I actually picked out most of the rest of the peas and ate them by themselves, too (rather than risk eating tofu).
 But while I was happily congratulating myself on winning snow peas—which was the whole point of Wicked Good Peanut Butter Snow Pea Tofu night, BY THE FUCKING WAY—a conspiracy against me was brewing at Lauren’s pretty table.

 Lauren and I were in our own little world at our end of the table talking about and experiencing a deep connection over the single most unifying topic perfect for any dinner party conversation anywhere, anytime: cheese.
 Your dinner party getting off course because someone is talking religion or politics?
 That is probably because you’re all wearing clothes and not pajamas, but the best way to get back on track is to start talking about cheese.
 Try it.
 I’m right about this one.
 So engrossed was I in my conversation with Lauren that I had almost forgotten I was eating tofu, and I almost didn’t hear Beth say, “You know, tofu is really just vegetable cheese.”